JUkhan/zaitun-starter-kit-typescript/README.md

 You may set the cacheStrategy:'local'|'session'|'default' into the bootstrap configuration options

-Caching should not be applied if you set the cache proerty true of the route configuration. it also has another two caching properties (cacheStrategy:string,cacheUpdate_perStateChange:bool)
+Caching should not be applied if you set the cache proerty true of the route configuration.
+Route configuration also has `cacheStrategy` property.

+Component should have a `onCache(model:any):model` life cycle hook method that should be fired if the component configuard as cacheable, thats provides convinient way to update the model in your cases.

 ## onDestroy